 This program will expose you to the essential principles of dietetics, nutrition and biomedical sciences.
-Our curriculum includes a strong foundation in anatomy, chemistry, biochemistry and microbiology to an applied focus, which includes human nutrition and health, dietetics practice, community nutrition programing, and food service management.
+Our curriculum provides a strong foundation in anatomy, chemistry, biochemistry and microbiology along with an applied focus in human nutrition and health, which dietetics practice, community nutrition programming, and food service management.

-The Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the accrediting agency for educational programs to become a Nutrition and Dietetics Technician, Registered (NDTR).
+The Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the accrediting agency for educational programs to become a Registered Dietitian Nutritionist (RDN).
 Accreditation is necessary to assure that the education and training received by students meets quality assurance standards, and to guarantee that students from any accredited program have been taught the same foundational knowledge requirements.
 See the ACEND website for more details on this process.

 Program outcomes are available upon request.

-Nova Southeastern University's Bachelor of Science in Human Nutrition, Professional Practice Concentration has been granted Candidacy for Accreditation by ACEND as a Demonstration Program of the Future Education Model Bachelor’s Programs and may enroll students under this status.
+Nova Southeastern University's Bachelor of Science in Human Nutrition has been granted Candidacy for Accreditation by ACEND as a Didactic Program in Dietetics and may enroll students under this status.
 Students on premises and enrolled in the approved program will be considered graduates of an accredited program upon successful completion of the full program.

 Contact information for ACEND: